gnebbia/nmap_tutorial/README.md

 ```

 Another technique to hide our scans is by flooding the IDS with
 misleading data.
-The “-D” option in nmap allows us to specify
+The "-D" option in nmap allows us to specify
 other addresses which will work as decoys.
 The
 target system will see that he's been scanned from multiple
 hosts, and won't know for sure which one has initiated the probe,